RobTillaart/HT16K33/README.md

 Optional the leading zero (lz) can be replaced by a space to look more natural e.g 1:54  instead of 01:54
 - **bool displayFloat(float f, uint8_t decimals = 3)** values -999..0.000..9999
 The number of decimals = 0,1,2,3 = default.
 When less decimals are displayed, the number will be right aligned.
+- **bool displayUnit(float f, uint8_t decimals = 2, uint8_t unitChar = HT16K33_SPACE)** values -99..0.000..999
+The number of decimals = 0,1,2 = default.
+When less decimals are displayed, the number will be right aligned.
+The unitChar is a postFix character like C or F for temperature H for humidity.
+The unitChar must be one of the chars supported like HT16K33_C, HT16K33_TOP_C or HT16K33_DEGREE (see below).

 ### Experimental